bluewatertracks/bwt-datatable/docs/installation.md

 ===
 The element can be installed using bower using

-	bower install --save bwt-datatable
+	bower install --save paper-datatable

-Important: If you wish to use `<bwt-datatable-card>` you need the paper elements listed in `devDependencies` as well.
+Important: If you wish to use `<paper-datatable-card>` you need the paper elements listed in `devDependencies` as well.
 They are not listed as normal dependencies to prevent them from being pulled in on production if you do not need them.

 License
 ===